arditlleshi/arditlleshi/README.md

 ### KaKtu.al — AI-Powered Real Estate Platform

-I contributed to the frontend of <a href="https://kaktu.al/en" target="_blank" rel="noopener noreferrer">KaKtu.al</a>, an AI-powered real estate platform for Albania focused on property search, listings, market insights, and real estate discovery.
+I contributed to the frontend of [KaKtu.al](https://kaktu.al/en), an AI-powered real estate platform for Albania focused on property search, listings, market insights, and real estate discovery.

 KaKtu helps users search for properties, explore listings, use AI-powered search, receive personalized property suggestions, and access real estate market-related pages.
 It is a real production platform with public-facing features for property buyers, renters, agents, and agencies.